The 4 Processes of the Water Cycle and Some Cool Facts

 In cold places, water that falls from the sky may turn into ice or glaciers.
 If the temperature rises, ice melts to liquid water and collects into any water body.

-So, this is how the water cycle goes:
+So, this is how the cycle goes:

 Heat from the Sun causes water in oceans, lakes and rivers to evaporate and rise up to the atmosphere.
 Water from plants and trees also enters the atmosphere through the process of transpiration.
 As water vapour rises high in the sky, it forms clouds and it condenses.
 When a cloud becomes heavy with water, precipitation occurs.
 Then, water collects in oceans, lakes and rivers, and the cycle starts all over again.